Medieval History / Delhi Sultanate

-- If we talk about Alauddin Khilji, his real name is Ali Gurshasp.
-He is the greatest among all the Delhi Sultans.
-Earlier, he served as the Governor of Kara.
-He assassinated
+- Ali Gurshasp is the original name of Alauddin Khilji.
+He is the greatest ruler among Delhi Sultanate kings.
+Earlier, he served as the Governor of

 - Ali Gurshasp went to Delhi and assumed himself as the king with the name Ala-ud-din Khalji.
 He is first Muslim imperialist in India.

 Mubarak Khilji (1316 - 1320 AD)

 - Mubarak Khilji was the last ruler of Khilji dynasty.
 He is the son of Ala-ud-din Khilji.
 He was the only Muslim king in India, who declared

 himself as Khalifa.

 - He was assassinated by an officer called Khusro Khan (a Hindu convert), who was his prime minister and who declared himself as the

 king, thus ending the Khilji dynasty.
 Khusro Khan ruled India for 100 days and he was the only Hindu to sit on Delhi throne.